DataDog/hiring-engineers/answers.md

 see the agent reporting from the VM.

 ## Tagging
+> Add tags in the Agent config file and show us a screenshot of your host and
+> its tags on the Host Map page in Datadog.

 [Tags](http://docs.datadoghq.com/guides/tagging/) make it easier to collect, query, and filter for those resources which share the same tags.
 Tags can be assigned via the UI, the API, the agent configuration, or inherited from an